 Custom-fit base cabinets for downdraft extractors

-Downdraft extractors are highly sought-after in modern, luxurious kitchens.
-However, designing base cabinets for such integrated appliances requires specific planning.
-What should be considered?
+Cooktop extractors represent modern kitchen architecture with luxurious design and efficiency.
+Designing base cabinets for such appliances requires specific planning.
+What needs to be considered?

 TECHNOLOGY